Aurelius-LLC/Remotr/README.md

          }
          ```
          - Extension methods can be added for queries and commands of a specific type.
-         - In the above example, the mapping of CustomerState to CustomerInfo may be used by multiple different CustomerState commands.
+         - In the above example, the mapping of CustomerState to CustomerInfo may be used by multiple different CustomerState commands; however, because it extends the `BaseStatefulCommandHandler<TState>`, it can only be used by commands.
+Extensions on `BaseStatefulQueryHandler<TState>` can be used by both commands and queries.

    8. Other Useful Methods
-      1) GetManagerId()
+      1) **GetManagerId() on Child Grains**\
-         1) This shouldn’t be used to call the Manager Grain ever, and it should only be used in rare situations anyways, but it is sometimes useful.
-The downside of using this is that it’s possible to make Child Grains less reusable for other Manager Grain types if they are tightly coupled with a particular Manager Grain type.
+         **This shouldn’t be used to call the Manager Grain ever**, and it should only be used in rare situations anyways, but it is sometimes useful.
+The downside of this method being accessible is that it’s possible to make Child Grains less reusable for other Manager Grain types if they are tightly coupled with a particular Manager Grain type.

-      2) GetPrimaryKey()
-         1) Differences between Manager and Child Grain C\&Qs.
+      2) **`String GetPrimaryKey()` for Child Grains**\
+         Similar to Orleans' `GetPrimaryKey()`, `GetPrimaryKey()` for Child Grains will always return their String key address

+      3) **Getting the key(s) for Manager Grains**\
+         Because Manager Grains have more flexibility in their address, there are more methods just like in Orleans:
+         - `Guid GetPrimaryKey()`
+         - `Guid GetPrimaryKey(out string keyExt)`
+         - `long GetPrimaryKeyLong()`
+         - `long GetPrimaryKeyLong(out string keyExt)`
+         - `string GetPrimaryKeyString()`

 6. Orleans Feature Differences
-   1. Summary: While many Orleans features can be used with Remotr, there are some that specifically don’t work within Grain Partitions.
+   1. **Summary:** While many Orleans features can be used with Remotr, there are some that specifically don’t work within Grain Partitions.

-   2. Pitfalls of Remotr
+   2. **Sharing State Between Commands and Queries of a Manager or Child Grain**
-      1. No possibility for sharing in-memory state between commands and queries other than the state of a Child Grain itself.
+      - As of now, there is no possibility for sharing in-memory state between commands and queries other than the state of a Child Grain itself.<br />
-         1) Note: this is something that will most likely be added in the future.
+      **Note:** this is something that will most likely be added in the future.

-   3. Reminders/Timers (don’t do it)
+   3. **Reminders/Timers (don’t do it)**\
+      Even if you could use Reminders or Timers within grain partitions, the problem is that if you don't call Manager Grains via Commands or Queries, then transactions will no longer work and state won't be loaded properly even for queries.
+The only way that Reminders or Timers can work is if they are used outside the grain partition and then they call a command or query on the grain partition from their callbacks.